wzli1214/HelloInternet/scala/README.md

 ### Step 4:

-On AWS cloud9, clic + button, open a new terminal.
+On AWS cloud9, click + button, open a new terminal.
 Run the client like this:

 ```bash
 scala RpcClient.scala